llJll/Reading-materials-for-computer-scientists/README.md

 - Introduction to algorithms (third edition)

-This book is classical and over 1000 pages, but it is still to read.
+This book is classical and over 1000 pages, but it is still worthy to read.
 In fact, I am pleased when reading it.

 ## Programming